bgins/elm-pages-blog/content/posts/moonflask.md

 }
 ---

 _Moon Flask was my first web project -- a simple content management system for my first blog!
-Since that time, I have moved my blog to `Jekyll` and now `elm-pages`.
+Since that time, I have moved my blog to `Jekyll` and now to `elm-pages`.
 My first post shows my early excitement for the web and data modeling._

 Moon Flask is a simple portfolio web application I built with Flask.
 This website runs on Moon Flask.